Here's what's in the Senate stimulus plan - KION546

 Here’s what’s in the Senate stimulus plan

-The Senate on Thursday released its version of the Democrats’ massive coronavirus relief package, after the House passed its package last week.
+The Senate on Saturday passed its version of the Democrats’ massive coronavirus relief package, after the House passed its package last week.

 Lawmakers made several changes throughout the legislation, but three were particularly notable — narrowing eligibility for the stimulus checks, trimming the federal boost to unemployment benefits and nixing an increase in the federal minimum wage to $15 an hour.

-Note: This story has been updated with passage of the Senate bill.